Model#

 Note

-In the driver script, after initializing the Model
+In the driver script, after initializing the Model instance named model_1,

-.
+we execute model_1.register_incoming_entity(model_1).
 By passing the Model

 instance to itself, we instruct SmartSim to recognize the name of model_1 as a valid data

-source for subsequent use in Client.set_data_source
+source for subsequent use in Client.set_data_source.

 In the application snippet below, we demonstrate retrieving the ML model: